-To reduce the pain of paying, you might consider bundling your product.
+To reduce the pain of paying, consider bundling your product.
 When you offer a packaged product, people can’t attribute a specific dollar value to the items within your bundle.

 - Five Ways to Use Psychological Pricing — Arie Shpanya

-First, your product should be hedonic (emotional), rather than utilitarian (rational).
+Ideally, the added product should be hedonic, rather than utilitarian.
 Since hedonic purchases trigger more guilt (Khan & Dhar, 2006), a bundle reduces that guilt, especially when you attribute the discount to the hedonic product.

 As Khan and Dhar (2010) explain:

 “…framing the discount on the hedonic item provides a justification required to reduce the guilt associated with the purchase of such items.
 However, since no such guilt is associated with the purchase of utilitarian items, framing the discount on utilitarian component of the bundle has little additional impact.” (pg.
 18)

 If you can only add a utilitarian product, then describe a hedonic use for that product.
 Khan and Dhar (2010) found that people were more likely to purchase a bundled lamp and blender when the description emphasized a hedonic use for the blender (e.g., making exotic cocktails) compared to a utilitarian use (e.g., making healthy shakes).

 Tactic 27: Don’t Bundle Expensive and Inexpensive Products

 You should also avoid bundling expensive and inexpensive products.
 Inexpensive products reduce the perceived value of expensive products.